 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 Meat is super expensive right now in the midst of inflation.
-On average, meat prices rose 15% in the U.S. between 2021 and 2022 — and the end might not be in sight.
+Getting meat for cheap isn’t always easy, considering, meat prices, on average, rose 15% in the U.S. between 2021 and 2022 — and the end might not be in sight.

 Sure, maybe you can do Meatless Mondays, but unless you’re planning to do Meatless EVERYDAYs, you’re going to want these tips for how to save on meat.